odewahn/atlas2ipynb/README.md

 # Atlas2ipynb

 This gem converts the HTML files from Atlas into iPython Notebooks.
+Basically, it uses the fact that HTML is  considered valid markdown, so the gem basically just flattens the output from the HTML build from Atlas and makes each element into a corresponding ipynb "cell".

 ## Installation